lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * emailFromAddress, the address emails will be marked as sent from

 * emailFromName, the name that will show up for the 'from' address

-* validWebRootPaths, an array of allowed paths for the web root of a VHost object

-* validWebLogPaths, an array of allowed paths for the log file of a VHost

-* serviceCenterAgentURL, the URL to be attached to an email when notifying a ticket agent of an update

-* serviceCenterRequestURL, the URL to be attached to an email when notifying a ticket contact of an update

-* sshKeyPath, the directory path of a private key to be used to connect via SSH to other hosts

-* dhcpServer, an optional DHCP server to pull log files from

-* dhcpUser, the user to authenticate with to the above DHCP server

-* dhcpLogPath, the path to the DHCP log file on remote server

 ### InfoScape